- Sophie &Friends

 Come up with 16 things that the birthday kid did or was obsessed with, one for each year old they were.
 Write up the list, and then have folks try and figure out which age fits each item.
 Give a prize to the guest(s) who gets the most right.
 For example.

-Set up a duct tape station for making wallets, purses, and other fun crafts (check out our site for lots of suggestions).
+Set up a duct tape station for making wallets, purses, and other fun crafts.
+Check out my YouTube channel for hundreds of DIY videos.
 This is another place where you can have a chaperone.

 Karaoke or lip dub contest